Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 1. Using the **Outline** viewer, quickly look-up and inspect the other important function of the accelerator:
 	* The **Filter2D** function is the heart of the custom hardware accelerator that peforms the filter computations.
 	* It uses the **Window2D** class that provides an abstraction for getting a two-dimensial pixel window, then performs a simple convolution of the pixels in this window with a programmable filter.
-	* Note the ```#pragma HLS PIPELINE II=1``` statement on line 26.
-This pragma tells the compiler that a new iteration of the ```for x``` loop (on line 23) should be started exactly one clock cycle after the previous one.
+	* Note the ```#pragma HLS PIPELINE II=1``` statement on line 29.
+This pragma tells the compiler that a new iteration of the for loop should be started exactly one clock cycle after the previous one.
 As a result, the SDAccel compiler builds an accelerator with 15*15=225 multipliers.
 Where the 225 multiply-add operations of the 2D convolution would be executed sequentially on a conventional CPU architecture, they are executed in parallel in the purpose-built FPGA accelerator.
 This results in a significant performance improvement.

 1. Now open file **host.cpp** from the **src/host** folder of the **Project Explorer** view.
 	* This C++ program initializes the test vectors, sets-up OpenCL, runs the reference model, runs the hardware accelerator, releases the OpenCL resources, and compares the results of the reference Filter2D model with the accelerator implementation.